kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/examples.md

 app    1/1     Running   0          5m11s
 ```

-Of course, A new availability zone `nova1` can be created in openstack side to satisify the requirement as well.
+Of course, A new availability zone `nova1` can be created in openstack side to satisfy the requirement as well.

 ## Disaster recovery of PV and PVC